project-chip/matter.js/README.md

 ## Monorepo Overview

 This repository contains multiple packages (and because of this it is a monorepo).
-The packages are contained in the `packages` directory and arer all published separately to NPM.
+The packages are contained in the `packages` directory and are all published separately to NPM.

 * matter.js: the core Matter implementation in typescript which is JavaScript only and has no native dependencies.
 * matter-node.js: a node.js implementation of a Matter